Nymphaea atrans

-Nymphaea atrans is a species of waterlily is endemic to Queensland, Australia.
+Nymphaea atrans is a species of waterlily which is endemic to Queensland, Australia.

 Description

 Vegetative characteristics

 Nymphaea atrans is a perennial plant with vertical, short, and swollen rhizomes.
 The leaf blades with toothed margins of 2mm long, regularly spaced teeth may reach 40 cm in width.
 The base of the petiole is winged.

 Generative characteristics

 The flowers may rise up to 40 cm above the water level.
 Over time, the colour of Nymphaea atrans flowers shifts from blue and white to a deep pink.
 Each flower has ca. 300 stamens with 14 mm long, cylindrical to membranous filaments.
 The anthers, typically featuring a small hooked apical appendage, can reach up to 10 mm in length.

 Cytology

 The nuclear genome size is 1408.32 Mb, and the chromosome count is n = 42.
 The chloroplast genome is 160,990 bp long.

 Reproduction

 Generative reproduction

 Flowering occurs from July to November.

 Natural hybridisation

 Natural hybrids of Nymphaea atrans with Nymphaea immutabilis with reduced fertility have been reported from areas of sympatric occurrence.
 Apart from the reduced fertility, the hybrids can be identified through the lighter pink colouration of older flowers, as they do not darken to the darker shades found in Nymphaea atrans.
 It was reported that in one hybrid population most individuals do not exhibit the characteristic shift in floral colouration.
 Additionally, even those that do exhibit this characteristic shift do not reliably produce offspring with the same trait from seed.